agilepro/software-craftsmanship/docs/Management/folder-organization.md

 “_Because it is more organized this way._” is the response. “_We have a folder for each main concept, and we put the file for those concepts in those folders.
 All nice and neat.
 Everything in it’s place._”
 But listen carefully to what comes next:  “_When someone wants to find a file, they just remember the module that file is part of, open the folder, and read the file.
 SO easy._”

 *   It is so easy only IF the person knows the mapping between the files and the module name they are in.
-Case in point, you have to know that “userManager.js” is part of the interstage module.
+Case in point, you have to know that “userManager.js” is part of the interstage module (whatever that is).
 *   If you don’t know this, the folder in between is just a barrier to getting to the file!
 *   To navigate this, you need to know more than just the file name, you have to know what module the file belongs to.
-*   To know this, yuo might need to know the logic behind why a particular file was associated, and when learning the code, when you have no idea what a particular file does, you have no basis to make a logical deduction about that!
+*   To know this, yoe might need to know the logic behind why a particular file was associated, and when learning the code, when you have no idea what a particular file does, you have no basis to make a logical deduction about that!
-*   This is easy for the original desiger to navigate these folder, because that designer used a logic that was familiar to them, but to a novice this is nothing but a barrier.
+*   This is easy for the original designer to navigate these folder, because that designer used a logic that was familiar to them, but to a novice this is nothing but a barrier.
+*   New programmers need to find files by name while they don't have the knowledge of what module a file falls into.
+*   What is happening is that the programmer experienced with the project has forgotten what it is like to not know the logical structure of the project.
+It might be easier for the experienced programmer, but an experienced programmer will already know where a file it.
+It is the new programmer on the project who should be considered in terms of being able to find things.

 Let’s consider the alternative, and lets put all the files into a single folder.
 It would be like this: